Desperately seeking sunshine

 Wednesday 11 January – train to Newcastle

-I said my goodbyes and set off, armed with Tim-Tams supplied by Andrea ( she is very thoughtful, and organised!), on the train to Newcastle to meet old acquaintance Peter Twining, Professor of Education (Innovation in Schooling & Educational Technology) at the University of Newcastle.
+I said my goodbyes and set off, armed with Tim-Tams supplied by my daughter-in-law ( she is very thoughtful, and organised!), on the train to Newcastle to meet old acquaintance Peter Twining, Professor of Education (Innovation in Schooling & Educational Technology) at the University of Newcastle.

 Peter moved to Australia in 2019 after working at the Open University and in Teacher Education.
 We had first met in 1990 at an ITTE (Information Technology in Teacher Education) conference in Bangor, North Wales and kept in and out of touch over subsequent years.